Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 [![Basic Unpolar](/assets/images/chaotica-intermediate-linear-tiles/chaotica_7Vk0tYuE16.png)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_7Vk0tYuE16.png)

 Now you may notice that even though it's lined up right, it's still...a little boring.
 Let's divide the linear value by 2.
-It ends up being 0.52359877559.
-Set that, and it's definitely looking a bit more interesting.
+To do this, i'm going to create a pre-transform on the camera and set it to linear.
+Set it to 0.5, which is half.
+After you set that, and it's definitely looking a bit more interesting.
 Next, I'm going to adjust the coloring some more to compensate for the added complexity.

 [![Basic Unpolar](/assets/images/chaotica-intermediate-linear-tiles/chaotica_roqwl5YH3P.jpg)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_roqwl5YH3P.jpg)